openshift/assisted-service/deploy/podman/README-disconnected.md

 '[{"openshift_version":"4.10","cpu_architecture":"x86_64","url":"http://172.16.35.23/pub/openshift-v4/dependencies/rhcos/4.10/4.10.16/rhcos-4.10.16-x86_64-live.x86_64.iso","version":"410.84.202205191234-0"}]'

 6. Update the tls-ca-bundle.pem file with the contents of your container image registry rootCA.
-(If you are using the OpenShift Mirror Registry you can find this in the `quay-rootCA/rootCA.pem` file in the root directory for the mirror registry install.)
+If you are using the OpenShift Mirror Registry you can find this in the `quay-rootCA/rootCA.pem` file in the root directory for the mirror registry install, or see the section [](#retrieving-tls-cert-from-mirror-registry) in the Appendix section of this document for the process to get your image registries certificate.

 7. Update the registries.conf section with the contents of the registries.conf file you created in step 2.